aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/chain_id.md

 <tr>
 <td>1</td>
-<td>During genesis, the ChainId resource should be created and moved under the Aptos framework account with the specified chain id.</td>
+<td>During genesis, the ChainId resource should be created and moved under the Supra framework account with the specified chain id.</td>
 <td>Medium</td>
 <td>The chain_id::initialize function is responsible for generating the ChainId resource and then storing it under the supra_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>